weaveworks/weave/site/plugin.md

 one named `weave` that can only work with one (like Docker's overlay driver).

+Docker supports creating multiple networks via the plugin, although Weave Net provides only one network underneath.
+So long as the IP addresses for each network are on different subnets, containers on one network will not be able to communicate with those on a different network.

 ### `weavemesh` driver

 * Weave handles all co-ordination between hosts (referred to by Docker as a "local scope" driver)
-* Supports only a single network (we create one named `weave` for you automatically)
 * Uses Weave's partition tolerant IPAM

-If you do create additional networks using the `weavemesh` driver, containers attached to them will be able to communicate with containers attached to `weave`; there is no isolation between those networks.
+* User must pick different subnets if creating multiple networks.

+We create a network named `weave` for you automatically, using the [default subnet](ipam.html#subnets) set for the `weave` router.

+To create additional networks using the `weavemesh` driver, pick a different subnet and run this command on all hosts:

+    $ docker network create --driver=weavemesh --ipam-driver=weavemesh --subnet=<subnet> <network-name>

+The subnets you pick must be within the range covered by Weave's [IP Address Management](ipam.html#range)

 ### `weave` driver

 * This runs in what Docker call "global scope"; requires a cluster store
-* Supports multiple networks (these must be created with `docker network create --driver weave ...`)
 * Used with Docker's cluster store based IPAM
+* Docker can coordinate choosing different subnets for multiple networks.

+To create a network using this driver, once you have your cluster store set up:

+    $ docker network create --driver=weave <network-name>

+### <a name="cluster-store"></a>Cluster store

+This is the term used by Docker for a distributed key-value store such as Consul, Etcd or ZooKeeper.

 There's no specific documentation from Docker on using a cluster store, but the first part of
 [Getting Started with Docker Multi-host Networking](https://github.com/docker/docker/blob/master/docs/userguide/networking/get-started-overlay.md) should point the way.

-Note that in the case of multiple networks using the `weave` driver, all containers are on the same virtual network but Docker allocates their addresses on different subnets so they cannot talk to each other directly.

 ## Plugin command-line arguments